Hani0101/Web-Game-RockPaperScissors/README.md

-# Web-Games
+# Web-Games Rock Paper Scissors
-The following repository consists of different mini web games, built using HTML, CSS and JavaScript you can find games such as:
+Built using HTML, CSS and JavaScript
--tic-tac-toe
--rock paper scissors
--Whack a mole
--hangman